wimlooijmans/CloudyPoints/CICD.md

 The file *test_streamlit_helper_functions.py* defines the test for the helper functions.
 Since these functions require lists as input and output, a file with data is created (*filenmaes_to_city_id.json*) to handle this more easily.

 ## Continuous Deployment
 If the Pre-commit and Pytest checks are completed successfully, the CD pipeline will run.
-This workflow requieres two inputs, the name for the cloud run service for respectively the Model Serving API and Interface:
+This workflow requires two inputs, the name for the cloud run service for respectively the Model Serving API and Interface:
 1. model-serving-api-name
 2. interface-name